dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

-* **Inconsistency:** Authentication behavior, credential storage, and authentication flows differ across services, leading to fragmentation and a poor user experience.
+* **Inconsistency:** Authentication behavior, credential storage, and authentication flows differ across services, leading to fragmentation and a poor user experience, incl. not being able to support SSO.
 * **Security risk:** Authentication code is duplicated across services, increasing the risk of vulnerabilities and complicating audits.
 * **Maintenance burden:** Changing authentication methods (e.g., introducing MFA) requires updates across all affected services.
 * **Limited scalability:** Each service is responsible for identity management, complicating secure identity management across a large system.
 This makes the pattern unsuitable for scalable service-to-service authentication.